jovanmilovanovic/gsap/README.md

 # React + Vite

+## First write in terminal npm run dev
+## then ctr + click on Local:   http://localhost:5173/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: